The NMSU System Academic Regulations

 Academic Program Assessment

 New Mexico State University is committed to providing its students with a quality education and a supportive learning environment.
-Academic Program Assessment is a continuous improvement process achieved by identifying a program’s desired learning outcomes, evaluating the extent to which those outcomes are collectively achieved by students in the program, and then implementing changes to enhance and improve the collective program outcomes.
+Academic Program Assessment is a continuous improvement process achieved by identifying a program’s desired learning outcomes, evaluating the extent to which students in the program collectively achieve those outcomes, and then implementing changes to enhance and improve the collective program outcomes.
 For assessment to be effective, students must be actively aware of and engaged in assessment activities.